 Worse, I’ve seen several cases where a college student has died and the immediate family has no clue how to get into those accounts or close them out.
 As traditional media often quote those last social media posts as well, especially for those who die in unusual circumstances, it can be particularly devastating to a family.

-Just as we worry about the afterlife of our social accounts, there are those who are also ready to capitalize on the same.
-The Huffington Post reported on LivesOn, a service that promises to learn your social syntax then automatically continue on after you’re gone.
+Just as we worry about the afterlife of our social accounts, there are those who are also ready to capitalize on the same — such as LivesOn, a service that promises to learn your social syntax then automatically continue on after you’re gone.

 “When your heart stops beating, you’ll keep tweeting” reads the tagline for LivesOn, which promises to maintain your “social afterlife.”
 According to Huff Post, several thousand people have registered for the service, started by a London advertising agency.